-- To assist in the implementation of the "Open Door" philosophy and policy. - To assist the student in satisfactorily selecting, entering, progressing within, and completing a course of study whether general, technical, trade, upgrading, basic education, or cultural in nature. - To provide a professional, competent, and continuing, counseling program in assisting students with academic, vocational, personal, and social-economic problems. - 5.
-To properly record, maintain, and make available to proper persons information regarding students. - 6.
-To provide, develop, encourage, and evaluate a program of student activities. - 7.
-To encourage suitable vocational-educational placement upon termination of individual studies at the college. - 8.
-To promote and encourage programs related to the health, safety, and physical welfare of the student. - 9.
+- 2. To assist in the implementation of the "Open Door" philosophy and policy. - To assist the student in satisfactorily selecting, entering, 3. progressing within, and completing a course of study whether general, technical, trade, upgrading, basic education, or cultural in nature. - 4.
+To provide a professional, competent, and continuing, counseling program in assisting students with academic, vocational, personal, and social-economic problems. - 5.
+To properly record, maintain, and make available to proper persons information regarding students. - To provide, develop, encourage, and evaluate a 6. program of student activities. - 7.
+To encourage suitable vocational-educational placement upon termination of individual studies at he college. - 8 To promote and encourage programs related to the health, safety, and physical welfare of the student. - 9.
 To initiate, encourage, complete and share systematic research and the results thereof.